Prototo ships with two themes. Pick one when you run proto design. Switch any time with a prompt.

 Switching themes

-update DESIGN.md — switch the theme to Material You
+update DESIGN.md — switch the theme to Base

 and update the colour palette accordingly